danirus/sphinx-nefertiti/docs/source/users-guide/customization/colorsets.rst

     make html
     python -m http.server -d build/html

 Now your Sphinx project should present a dark green navigation bar with a light green search button.
-The site colors resemble those of the Django website, however the colors of the links are different, and the footer too.

-To make more style changes it is worth considering to create a new color set.

-Create a new color set
+Create a new colorset
-**********************
+*********************

-Creating a new color set allows for fine-grained theme changes and higher level of control.
+Creating a new colorset allows for fine-grained theme changes and higher level of control.

-To create a new color set clone the Nefertiti for Sphinx code repository, as explained in :ref:`dev-env-setup`.
+To create a new colorset clone the Nefertiti for Sphinx code repository, as explained in :ref:`dev-env-setup`.
 Also read the :ref:`style-development` section, the :ref:`python-development` section, and do the ``pip install`` commands.

-A color set is basically a complete new theme created out of the content given in the file named after the color set: ``scss/sphinx-nefertiti-<colorset>.scss``.
+A colorset is basically a complete new theme created out of the content given in the file named after the colorset: ``scss/sphinx-nefertiti-<colorset>.scss``.

-To develop a new color set we need to go through the following steps:
+To develop a new colorset go through the following steps:

 #.
 Create ``.scss`` files.
 #.
-Build the color set.
+Build the colorset.
 #.
-Test the color set.
+Test the colorset.
 #.
-Add the color set to the Sphinx theme.
+Add the colorset to the Sphinx theme.
 #.
-Use the color set.
+Use the colorset.

-As an example the following sections show how to create a new color set called **django** that tries to resemble the colors used in the Django_ website.
+As an example the following sections show how to create a new colorset called **django** that tries to resemble the colors used in the Django_ website.

 1. Create ``.scss`` files
 =========================

 Once completed the :ref:`dev-env-setup`, cd into the ``scss/`` directory of the Nefertiti for Sphinx code repository and create 3 new files.
-We will copy two of them from the **green** color set:
+We will copy two of them from the **green** colorset:

 .. code-block:: shell